«Previous Next»

 “When running the splitter, I couldn’t find a piece of wood, knotty or whatever, that it couldn’t split,” says Zook.

-Using the engine to power a hydraulic pump added to the versatility and ease of building Harold, suggests Zook.
-The pump system and other purchases added up to a total of about $3,500.
+Zook suggests using the engine to power a hydraulic pump, which added to the versatility and ease of building Harold.
+The pump system and other purchases totaled about $3,500.

 Contact: FARM SHOW Followup, Sheldon Zook, 2837 Hwy.
 11 S., Loman, Minn.
 56654 (ph 218 283-4919).